bob-php-compiler/bpc-php-7.2.19-tests/README.dev.md

     @see Zend/tests/bug34064.phpt
     pass `$arr[]` as argument may not be a good idea

+    @see Zend/tests/bug72101.phpt
+    method argument is_ref? not checked

+    @see php-functions.scm
+    call_user_func() pass args not in container, warning reported, same as php

 8. typehint argument default value cannot be php-constant